- The ANC in the Northern Cape has decided to buy a soccer team

 - The idea came about in September last year as a way to increase sports tourism in the province

-The ANC in the Northern Cape has decided that it needs a football team to compete in the Absa Premier League (PSL) and plans on using government funds (taxpayer money).
+The ANC in the Northern Cape has decided that it needs a football team to compete in the Absa Premier League (PSL) and plans on using government funds (taxpayers' money).

 R30 million has earmarked for the deal and a name has already been chosen for the club - the Northern Cape Football Club.